 The tapes were moved to that recently abandoned McDonalds in 2008 after having spent years being stored in a garage.
 They were scheduled for disposal by NASA, but one employee felt they were too important to lose (and she was correct!).
 They were never ‘discovered’, they were always known about, it just took a long time to get funding and machinery to recover the data on the tapes.
 The McDonalds was just a convenient place to do the recovery work.

-Here’s that Presumably) lunar orbiter film segment, ompared with a piece of lunar orbiter film found on a couple of sites (source, source).
+Here’s that (presumably) lunar orbiter film segment, compared with a piece of lunar orbiter film found on a couple of sites (source, source).

 Lunokhod 2